Compressed Sensing with Upscaled Vector Approximate Message Passing: Expectation Propagation framework and its extensions

-Another important property of such an algorithm is that its performance can be fully characterized by a 1D State Evolution (SE) as for AMP.
-To be more precise, one can prove the following evolution of the true variances $\vAB^t$ and $\vBA^t$ of the error vectors propagated in the algorithm
+Another important asymptotic property of EP under Assumptions 1-3 is that its performance can be fully characterized by a 1D State Evolution (SE) as for AMP.
+This result is summarized in the following lemma.